 • The start date of the clinical trial in a MSc should be reported in CTIS within 15 days from the start of the clinical trial in relation to that MSc (art 37 CTR).

-• The date of the first visit of the first subject in a MSc should be reported in CTIS within 15 days from the first visit of the first subject in relation to that MSc (art 36 CTR).
+• The date of the first visit of the first participant in a MSc should be reported in CTIS within 15 days from the first visit of the first participant in relation to that MSc (art 36 CTR).

 See also Question 10.1-10.3 of the Q&A CTR.